School Shooting Reported In Marion County, Florida, At Forest High School On Columbine Anniversary [Breaking]

 At 8:57 a.m.
 Friday morning, on the anniversary of the Columbine High School Shooting massacre, the Marion County Sheriff’s office in Florida announced a school shooting had taken place at Forest High School, in its jurisdiction.

 “Right now deputies have responded to a shooting at Forest High School.
-Suspect is in custody, at this time we have one person injured and the are being treated by medics.
+Suspect is in custody, at this time we have one person injured and they are being treated by medics.
 We are asking the citizens to avoid the area.
-Parents please stand by for further direction from the school on how to pick up your children,” the MCSO’s Facebook post reads.
+Parents, please stand by for further direction from the school on how to pick up your children,” the MCSO’s Facebook post reads.

+As of 10:30 a.m.
+ET on Friday, the MCSO shared another Facebook post, writing that SWAT officers are conducting a second sweep of Forest High School, and debunking rumors that there have been other school shootings in Marion County.

+Citing Marion Public Schools spokesman Kevin Christian, CNN wrote that the injured student, who was not named, was shot in the ankle, though no other details on their condition were made public as of this writing.
+Christian added that parents were asked to go to the First Baptist Church of Ocala to be reunited with their children, who will be bused to the church.
+Marion County residents have also been asked by authorities to avoid the Forest High School area.

 The incident comes as the nation remembers the Columbine Massacre that took place 19 years ago, in which two students, seniors Eric Harris and Dylan Klebold, murdered 13 people and injured 21 others in a highly planned and coordinated attack.
 With this in mind, the Marion County School District released a statement earlier on Friday, informing students of a dedicated period to discuss issues relating to school safety, in lieu of the walkouts that other schools across the U.S. have staged in protest of gun violence.